dehe1011/QuantumDNA/docs/guide/guide.rst

 **Evaluation**
   Perform calculations for observables like exciton lifetimes, average charge separation, and dipole moments.
 Includes parallelization features for efficient computation.

+**Reproduce Papers**
+  Reproduce the plots from the papers :cite:`Giese1999`, :cite:`Giese2001`, :cite:`Bittner2006`,
+  :cite:`Bittner2007`, :cite:`Simserides2014` and :cite:`Mantela2023` using the `qDNA` package.
+This tutorial demonstrates the package's capabilities in generating results that have already been published elsewhere.

 Getting Started